Confession: I can go days without shampooing.

 6. Dry Your Hair With A Microfiber Towel

-I use the Deva Curl Microfiber towel as it creates less friction and therefore works less frizz into my hair.
+I use a microfiber towel as it creates less friction and therefore works less frizz into my hair.

 Here’s why it works …